Getting Started

 Attention

-We highly recommend going through all our Tutorials to get an in-depth understanding of how to use GaMPEN, and an overview of all the steps above.
+We strongly recommend going through our Tutorials and Using GaMPEN pages to get an in-depth understanding of how to use GaMPEN, and an overview of all the steps above.

 Data preparation